canonical/opensearch-operator/docs/how-to/h-large-deployment.md

 [note type="caution"]
 **Caution**: Charmed OpenSearch supports performance profiles and will have different RAM consumption according to the profile chosen:

-* `production`: consumes 50% of the RAM available, up to 32G
+* `production`: consumes 50% of the RAM available, up to 31G
-* `staging`: consumes 25% of the RAM available, up to 32G
 * `testing`: consumes 1G of RAM

-The configuration defaults to `production`, but for the examples below, testing will be chosen as it is assumed the deployment happens on a single LXD cluster.
+The configuration defaults to `testing`.
+For the examples below, `testing` will be chosen as it is assumed the deployment happens on a single LXD cluster.

 [/note]